 What is the effect of Moxiflox Eye Drop on the Kidneys?

-Moxiflox is not harmful for kidneys.
+Moxiflox is completely safe for kidneys.

 What is the effect of Moxiflox Eye Drop on the Liver?